Voluntary Disclosure: Unfiled Returns

 For example, an audit of the person's records uncovers an internal memo signed by an officer directing the accounting department to represent that the Wisconsin office location was opened two years later than the office was actually opened.

-All sales/use and withholding tax returns for prior years will be requested to be filed as if on a quarterly filing basis, regardless of any filing frequency established for future periods.
+All sales/use and withholding tax returns for prior years are requested to be filed as if on a quarterly filing basis, regardless of any filing frequency established for future periods.
 Quarterly sales/use and withholding tax returns will also be requested for the current year, if necessary, to bring the person's filing record up to the current period.

 4. Time period for filing returns